void-linux/void-packages/README.md

 	$ ssh-keygen -t rsa -b 4096 -f privkey.pem

-> NOTE: only RSA keys in PEM format are currently accepted by xbps.
+> Only RSA keys in PEM format are currently accepted by xbps.

 Once the RSA private key is ready you can use it to sign the repository:

 	$ xbps-rindex --sign --signedby "I'm Groot" --privkey privkey.pem $PWD/hostdir/binpkgs

-> NOTE: If --privkey is unset, it defaults to `~/.ssh/id_rsa`.
+> If --privkey is unset, it defaults to `~/.ssh/id_rsa`.

 If the RSA key was protected with a passphrase you'll have to type it, or alternatively set it via the `XBPS_PASSPHRASE` environment variable.